32 Share-based payments

 |Provision as of Dec.
 31, 2017 (€'000)||1,527||545||1,052||1,147||4,271|

-The participation programme for MLP consultants and MLP office managers was launched in 2017 ("2017 Participation Programme").
-Its objectives are to extend recognition of extraordinary and sustainable performance, as well as the performance and client focus of MLP consultants and MLP office managers, while also making a contribution to keeping high performers both motivated and loyal to the company.
-Set against this background, MLP consultants and MLP office managers are to be enabled to acquire shares in MLP SE within the scope of the 2017 participation programme and in line with its conditions without having to make any additional payments.
+The participation programme for MLP consultants and MLP branch office managers was launched in 2017 ("2017 Participation Programme").
+Its objectives are to extend recognition of extraordinary and sustainable performance, as well as the performance and client focus of MLP consultants and MLP branch office managers, while also making a contribution to keeping high performers both motivated and loyal to the Company.
+This programme was continued in 2018.
+Set against this background MLP consultants and MLP branch office managers are to be enabled to acquire shares in MLP SE within the scope of the participation programme and in line with its conditions without having to make any additional payments.

-Assuming all eligibility requirements are met, those MLP consultants entitled to participate are each granted a number of bonus shares, determined pursuant to the provisions of the 2017 participation programme (taking into account income tax effects where applicable).
-This number is calculated by dividing the "2017 bonus amount" by the average closing price of the MLP share.
-The "2017 bonus amount" is calculated on the basis of the MLP consultant's annual commission, as well as various performance factors.
-The average closing price applicable for determining how many bonus shares to grant is based on the price of the MLP share in the month of February 2018.
-The Group estimates that 443,400 shares will be granted in 2018.
-An expense of € 2,027 thsd was recognised for the 2017 bonus amount in the consolidated financial statements with a reserve-increasing effect.
+Assuming all eligibility requirements are met, those MLP consultants whho are entitled to participate are each granted a number of bonus shares, determined pursuant to the provisions of the 2018 participation programme (taking into account income tax effects where applicable).
+This number is calculated by dividing the "2018 bonus amount" by the average closing price of the MLP share.
+The "2018 bonus amount" is calculated on the basis of the MLP consultant's annual commission alongside various performance factors.
+The average closing price applicable for determining how many bonus shares to grant is based on the price of the MLP share in the month of February 2019.
+337,876 shares were issued in the last financial year.
+An expense of € 2,500 thsd was recognised for the 2018 bonus amount in the consolidated financial statements with a reserve-increasing effect.

 The Group has concluded operating leases as lessee for various motor vehicles, administration buildings and office machines.
 The average term of the contracts is three years for motor vehicles, generally up to ten years for buildings and four years for office machines.
 Some of the lease contracts also include extension options.

-The following future minimum lease payments (face values) due to irredeemable operating leases were in place on the balance sheet date:
+The following future payment obligations (face values) due to irredeemable operating leases were in place on the balance sheet date:

 IT technology outsourcing essentially relates to a long-term outsourcing contract with EntServ Deutschland GmbH, Böblingen.